 First Aid at UBC is a free service available 24 hours a day for all UBC employees.
 The mobile first aid service is available by calling 604 822 4444 (or 2 4444 from a University telephone).
 Injured visitors or unpaid students can call 911.
 Students can also attend Student Health Services in the UBC Hospital.

-In the event of a medical emergency, call 911 first and then first aid at 604-822-4444.
+In the event of a medical emergency all faculty and staff should call 911 and then first aid at 604 822 4444.

 This will ensure the quickest response for assistance.